 time.
 But Henry is getting rougher each time, and Sophie is clinging harder to the toy.
 He wrenches it away from her.
 Sophie bursts into tears.
 Henry,

-feeling guilty, says “You act like a baby!” and reaches out and shoves her down, hard.
+feeling guilty, shouts “You act like a baby!” and shoves her down, hard.
 Now Sophie is wailing.

 If dad had noticed the game getting rougher, he could have intervened to prevent this upset by getting between the kids and engaging in the game: “Hey, what about me?
 Take the toy from someone your own size, why don’t you?
 Waaaaaa…..You took my toy!”